dvdvideo1234/TrackAssemblyTool/readme.md

-                                      This is good when a function is called many times and floods "only" (trackasmlib_slonly.txt) -> All other log messages will be blocked besides the ones in this list (a.k.a only ones white listed) This is good when you wanna see only one single thing These are mine: https://github.com/dvdvideo1234/TrackAssemblyTool/blob/master/data/trackassembly/trackasmlib_slskip.txt
+                                      This is good when a function is called many times and floods "only" (trackasmlib_slonly.txt) -> All other log messages will be blocked besides the ones in this list (a.k.a only ones white listed) This is good when you want to see only one single thing These are mine: https://github.com/dvdvideo1234/TrackAssemblyTool/blob/master/data/trackassembly/trackasmlib_slskip.txt

 Q: Does this thing have any wire extensions and how can I control then